 - A. Disposal of Materials.
-Any materials abated may be disposed of as a part of the removal process including, as appropriate, recycling or as a part of a Biomass utilization program. - B. Cost Accounting, Receipts, and Notice of Assessment.
-The Public Official shall keep an itemized account of the costs of enforcing the provisions of this Article.
-Upon completion of the abatement, the Public Official shall prepare a notice to be served on the affected Parcel(s) as provided in City and County, or City and County code and specifying: - 1.
+Any materials abated may be disposed of as a part of the removal process to include, as appropriate, recycling or as a part of a Biomass utilization program. - B. Cost Accounting, Receipts and Notice of Assessment.
+The Public Official shall keep an itemized account of the costs of enforcing the provisions of this Article, and of the proceeds of the sale of any materials connected therewith.
+Upon completion of the abatement, the Public Official shall prepare a notice to be served on the affected Parcel(s) as provided in City, County, or City and County code and specifying: - 1.
 The work done (supported by before and after pictures); - 2.
-An itemized account of the costs and receipts of performing the work; - 3.
-An address, legal description, or other description sufficient to identify the Parcel that was subject to abatement costs, including administrative costs, and added to a special assessment roll and become a lien on the real property, or be placed on the unsecured tax roll; - 4.
-The amount of the assessment proposed to be levied against the Parcel(s), or the amount to be refunded, if any, due to excess proceeds over the expenses; - 5.
-The time and place where the Public Official will submit the account to the Hazardous Vegetation Abatement Hearing Body for confirmation.
-The time and place specified shall be no less than fifteen (15) days after the service of the notice: - 6.
-A statement that the Hazardous Vegetation Abatement Hearing Body will hear and consider objections and protests to the account and proposed assessment or refund.
+An itemized account of the costs and receipts of performing the work; - An address, legal description, or other description sufficient to identify the Parcel that was subject to abatement costs, including administrative costs, and added to a special assessment roll and become a lien on the real property, or be placed on the unsecured tax roll; - The amount of the assessment proposed to be levied against the Parcel(s), or the amount to be refunded, if any, due to excess proceeds over the expenses; - The time and place where the Public Official will submit the account to the Hazardous Vegetation Abatement Hearing Body for confirmation.
+The time and place specified shall be no less than fifteen (15) days after service of the notice; - A statement that the Hazardous Vegetation Abatement Hearing Body will hear and consider objections and protests to the account and proposed assessment or refund.